 - Press your keyboard shortcut.

-- In the top-right of any page, select the search input.
+- At the top of any page, select the search input.

 Either method will enable the Command Palette in the center of your browser window.

 To close the Command Palette, complete an action, press your keyboard shortcut again, or press esc.

 # Set a keyboard shortcut for the Command Palette

 A shortcut is made up of one or more modifier keys, such as shift or cmd + any other key.
 You can’t override operating system keyboard shortcuts.